chrisnumber49/React-Blog-App-Frontend/README.md

 # Blog App React Frontend

-An application built with React, Bootstrap, JavaScript, and CSS...
+A frontend interface built with React, Bootstrap, javascript and css for the blog application.

 This application is deployed on: https://react-blog-app-frontend-chris49.netlify.app/